sowada23/Defense-AI-Assurance-Reviewer/README.md

 }
 ```

 All returned and saved rating fields use `value/max` strings so the scale is visible everywhere.
-The validator accepts model responses with plain integers or matching `value/max` strings, then normalizes them to the display format.
+The validator accepts model responses with plain integers, integer `value/max` strings, and half-point `value/max` strings such as `"3.5/4"`.
+Half-point ratings are rounded onto the required integer schema before being normalized to the display format.

-The JSON parser also repairs a common local-LLM formatting mistake where a model returns an unquoted rating fraction such as `"Overall": 7/10`; it converts that to `"Overall": "7/10"` before validation.
+The JSON parser also repairs common local-LLM formatting mistakes.
+It quotes unquoted rating fractions such as `"Overall": 7/10`, preserves decimal fractions such as `"Mission Clarity": 3.5/4`, and strips `//` line comments that models sometimes add inside JSON objects before validation.

 Validation catches examples such as: